bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

     assembleDebug - Assembles all Debug builds.
     assembleRelease - Assembles all Release builds.
     ...

+To see all the available tasks, call `gradle tasks --all`

+### How to run a Gradle task

 You can run any of the tasks on bitrise from a `Script` step by calling `gradle task-name-to-run` (for example: `gradle assemle`) or by using our `Gradle Runner` step ([https://github.com/bitrise-io/steps-gradle-runner](https://github.com/bitrise-io/steps-gradle-runner "https://github.com/bitrise-io/steps-gradle-runner")) and specifying the task as the value of the `gradle_task` input.